 Hearst Castle, photo (c) Donna Dailey

-The book does do a good job of covering the major cities, towns, and the sights of California, from Disneyland to Hearst Castle, from the National Parks to the State Parks and State Beaches.
-With these the guide seems to give a pretty comprehensive coverage.
+With these, the guide seems to give a pretty comprehensive coverage.
 Hearst Castle gets two pages – just don’t expect any suggestions as to where you might stay when you visit.
 Disneyland gets seven pages and a good two-page color map.
-Death Valley NP has about four pages and a map.
+Death Valley National Park has about four pages and a map.

 If you’re planning on driving the Pacific Coast Highway and only stopping at major places like Santa Barbara, Monterey, Carmel, or Big Sur, alongside the main cities, then the book will be a useful companion.
 If you want to visit smaller places such as Cambria, Half Moon Bay, or Dana Point, then it won’t – they’re hardly mentioned, if mentioned at all.